We are a family business

 When I tell people that I work as a coffineer, there is usually a pause while they digest that, often followed by a step back.

-Yes, I make coffins and caskets.
+Yes, I make caskets.

 I feel 'called' to do this work.